 We believe that people in poverty are the real poverty experts and our approach reflects this, working with people in an empowering and holistic way.

 We work collaboratively with other organisations to achieve more and share our work when it has the potential to bring benefits to communities outside of our own.
-We use our frontline experiences to provide training to more than 1000 professionals working with people in need.
+We use our frontline experiences to provide training each year to about 100 professionals working with people in need.